mj23000/home-assistant.io/source/_integrations/bang_olufsen.markdown

 ## Limitations

-Currently some features of the Mozart platform such as:
+Currently, some features of the Mozart platform such as:

 - Creating timers and alarms
 - Retrieving detailed alarm and timer information

 And more advanced app-centric features such as:

 - Creating presets
 - Creating listening positions
 - Creating sound modes